dnsjava/dnsjava/EXAMPLES.md

 ---www.dnssec-failed.org.
 AD-Flag: false
 RCode:   SERVFAIL
 Reason:  Could not establish a chain of trust to keys for [dnssec-failed.org.].
-Reason: Did not match a DS to a DNSKEY.
+Reason: No keys for dnssec-failed.org. have a DS for alg RSASHA1
 ---nic.ch.
 AD-Flag: true
 RCode:   NOERROR